pujarijdevan/Serinity-Cucumber-IMDBDemo/README.md

 # SerenityCucumberJUnit4_Demo

-This is a sample application to demonstrate how to setup and run Serenity, Cucumber tests with JUnit4 in Web application.
+This is a sample serenity application to demonstrate Automation of IMDB web application run Serenity, Cucumber tests with JUnit4 in Web application.

 1. This framework consists of:
 ````